receter/jscad-honeycomb/README.md

 ![image](https://github.com/receter/jscad-honeycomb/assets/2504695/244fe17c-4a22-45fb-970b-c5e66420f170)

 ## Usage on jscad.app

-If you have published your package you can use it on the [jscad.app](https://jscad.app) website like so:
+You can use this package on the [jscad.app](https://jscad.app) website like so:

 ```javascript
 const { honeycomb } = require("jscad-honeycomb");